Austin Romine: New York Yankees

 Romine missed most of the 2012 season with two bulging discs in his back.
 When Cervelli suffered a broken hand on April 26, 2013, the Yankees promoted him to the major leagues.
 On August 4, Romine hit the first home run of his Major League career off San Diego Padres pitcher Dale Thayer.
 He suffered a concussion on September 10, when he was hit in the mask by a foul ball.
 He batted .207 for the season.

 Romine competed with Cervelli and John Ryan Murphy to be the backup catcher for the Yankees in 2014 spring training, Cervelli won the job, and Romine was optioned to the minor leagues.
 Romine was called up several times during the 2014 season due to injuries to various players, but only appeared in seven games.

 Romine was designated for assignment on April 4, 2015, and was outrighted from the 40-man roster and assigned to Scranton/Wilkes Barre on April 8.
 Romine batted .260 with seven home runs for the RailRiders in 2015.
 The Yankees promoted Romine to the major leagues on September 1.
 During spring training in 2016, Romine won the backup catcher competition over top catching prospect Gary Sánchez.
 In 2016 as the Yankees' backup catcher, Romine played in 62 games hitting .242 with 4 home runs and 26 RBI.

-In 2017, Romine began the season as the backup to Gary Sanchez, but after an injury to Sanchez on April 8, Romine became the Yankees starting catcher until Sanchez returned at the start of May.
+In 2017, Romine began the season as the backup to Gary Sánchez, but after an injury to Sánchez on April 8, Romine became the Yankees starting catcher until Sanchez returned at the start of May.
 On August 24, Romine got into an altercation with Miguel Cabrera at home plate.
 Cabrera shoved Romine, triggering a bench-clearing brawl, and both combatants were ejected.
 The next day, on August 25, Romine was suspended for two games, pending an appeal.
 On September 8, Romine dropped his appeal, and began serving his suspension, which was reduced to one game.
 He batted .218 for the season.
 He had the lowest batting average against left-handers among all MLB hitters (60 or more plate appearances), at .143.